close

 12. Make available professional development, resources and/or advice to ensure all staff can carry out their roles in terms of this policy.

-13. Ensure that this policy forms part of the initial staff induction programme for each staff member.
+13. Ensure that this policy forms part of the initial staff induction programme for each staff member and there are yearly reminders for all staff.

 • Schedule of Delegated Authority